 Use this priority for mandatory defects, enhancements, and work items.
 That is, for items that must be resolved in this release.

-- Critical: Nautilus crashing while opening a file for all x86_64 installations over ssh
+- Nautilus crashing while opening a file for all x86_64 installations

-- Major: Fingerprint support (mandatory feature) does not work with gnome-screensaver
+- Fingerprint support (mandatory feature) does not work with gnome-screensaver

 P3 - Medium

 Use this priority for desirable defects, enhancements, and work items.
-That is, for items we would like to fix, but we won't hold shipment for them.
+That is, for items we would like to fix, but we won't hold shipment for them but deffer to the maintenance update, release-notes and documentation issues.

-- Critical: Nautilus crashing while opening a file ssh for certain non-default configurations
+- Nautilus crashing while opening a file ssh for certain non-default configurations

-- Major: Fingerprint support (mandatory feature) does not work with sudo
+- Fingerprint support (mandatory feature) does not work with sudo

-- Normal: Package management system is does not display correct progress
+- Package management system is does not display correct progress

-- Minor: Notifications do not wrap text properly and can be cut off sometimes
+- Notifications do not wrap text properly and can be cut off sometimes

 P4 - Low